Euclidean Relativity

 David Eckstein Epstein Explains Einstein (free ebook 2009) An explanation of Epstein's book

-5D Space-Time-Matter consortium, coordinated by Prof. Paul Wesson.
+5D Space-Time-Matter consortium, formerly coördinated by the late Prof. Paul Wesson.
 Not so much identifiable as Euclidean relativity but proposals very similar to the ideas in it regarding the application of a fifth dimension, based on the Campbell-Magaard embedding theorem.

 A quote from an article of Paul Wesson, In Defense of Campbell's Theorem as a Frame for New Physics (arXiv.org gr-qc/0507107, July 25th 2005) reflects one of the key elements in van Linden's article "The Universe as a Multi-Dimensional Fractal" :